 - take false teeth (dentures) or retainers out for a few hours a day, if you wear them, to give your gums a rest – do not wear dentures or retainers that do not fit properly

 - tell your doctor, dentist or nurse that you take warfarin ahead of having any medical or dental procedures or surgery - that includes vaccinations and routine appointments with the dental hygienist

 Occasionally, you can have serious bleeding from taking warfarin.

 This can be dangerous and needs urgent medical attention.

-Urgent advice: Stop taking warfarin and call your doctor or anticoagulant clinic, or go to A&E, now if you get:
+Urgent advice: Stop taking warfarin and call your doctor or anticoagulant clinic, or go to A&E, now if: